 The security of the IETF's role in the Internet community depends upon its credibility as an open and productive venue for collaborative development of technical documents.
+There is strong potential benefit to technical documents through an increase in rigor arising from more diverse scrutiny.
 The potential for future legal liability in the various jurisdictions within which the IETF operates also indicates a need to act to reinforce behavioral policies with specific attention to workplace safety.